MicrosoftLearning/SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals/Instructions/Demos/DEMO_00_pre_demo_setup.md

 ### Microsoft Sentinel

-Here you will create an instance of Microsoft Sentinel that you will use as part of the walk-through demo on Microsoft Sentinel.
+Check to that an instance of Microsoft Sentinel has already been created.
+If not, then set it up now as you will need it as part of the walk-through demo on Microsoft Sentinel.

 1. Open the Home-Microsoft Azure tab in your browser.